duclingg/CSCI-3415-HW5/README.md

 Justin Hoang
 CSCI 3415

+## How to Run
+In order to run a TypeScript file, you must install `Node.js`.

+In the command line, run the command:
+`npm install -g typescript ts-node`
+Now, you can run the main (`app.ts`) file:
+`ts-node app.js`

+All required packages and configs should be included in the `tsconfig.json`, `package-lock.json`, and `package.json` files.

+### Note about Extra Credit:
+Operator overloading does not exist in TypeScript, so instead, I implemented function overloading for the add (+) to the cart.

+All other extra credit points should be implemented.

 ## Part 1
 1. Modern programming languages do not include the `goto` unconditional branch command because it is considered harmful.
 Its main issue is that it creates unreadable code (sphaghetti code). `goto` statements move the execution control to a place in the program specified by the `goto` statement, which can make it hard to trace where code is executed.
 The articles say that `goto` statements are best used selectively for clean error handling paths, reducing duplication, avoiding unreadble deep nesting, and maintain high performance.
 The articles do not recommend using `goto`'s for random jumps without careful thought.